-XXII.
+Section 19.
 Denial, Revocation and Suspension of License

-A license may be suspended, revoked or denied upon the occurrence of any of the following:
+The Commission shall suspend, revoke or deny a license upon the occurrence of any of the following:

-- A. Notification by the NIGC, or by any other reliable source, that the licensee is not eligible for a license under Section IX of this Regulation; - B. Notification by the State Gaming Agency that it intends to deny an application for a determination of suitability or a renewal of determination of suitability; - C. The Commission has probable cause to believe that the licensee has, by act or omission, violated provisions of the Compact, the Gaming Ordinance, the Tribe's Gaming Regulations, any condition of a Conditional Gaming License, or any other Federal, State or Tribal laws or regulations; - D. The Commission has reason to believe that the continued licensing of a person constitutes an immediate threat to the public health, safety or welfare; - E. The Commission has reason to believe that the licensee is involved in any theft, misappropriation, misuse or abuse of Tribal assets; - F. The licensee engages in any conduct that brings discredit or embarrassment to the Tribe's gaming operations or the Tribe, or interferes with the normal operation of the Tribe's gaming facilities; - G. The licensee fails to disclose any required information on any State or Tribal gaming license application; - H. The licensee fails to respond to a request from the Commission within fourteen (14) days of the date of the initial request; or

-I. The licensee's employment with the Tribe's gaming operations is terminated, voluntarily or involuntarily.
+- (a) Notification by the NIGC, or by any other reliable source, that the licensee is not eligible for a license under this Ordinance; - (b) Notification by the State Gaming Agency that it intends to deny an application for a determination of suitability or a renewal of determination of suitability; - (c) The Commission has probable cause to believe that the licensee has, by act or omission, violated provisions of the Compact, the Gaming Ordinance, the Tribe's Gaming Regulations, any condition of a Conditional Gaming License, or any other Federal, State or Tribal laws or regulations; - (d) The Commission has reason to believe that the continued licensing of a person constitutes an immediate threat to the public health, safety or welfare; - (e) The Commission has reason to believe that the licensee is involved in any theft, misappropriation, misuse or abuse of Tribal assets; - (f) The licensee engages in any conduct that brings discredit or embarrassment to the Tribe's gaming operations or the Tribe, or interferes with the normal operation of the Tribe's gaming facilities; - (g) The licensee fails to disclose any required information on any State or Tribal gaming license application; - (h) The licensee fails to respond to a request from the Commission within fourteen (14) days of the date of the initial request; or - (i) The licensee's employment with the Tribe's gaming operations is terminated, voluntarily or involuntarily.